Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Dee Bee

 It was the beautiful simplicity of the arrangement of food that got me.
 Instead of wearing themselves thin cooking, or having it catered, there was just a large table covered with a while cloth.
-On the table was a huge haunch of cooked ham, several loaves of crusty bread, butter, pickles, mustard, cheeses, dried apricots, dates, etc. Everyone just cut their own bread and made their own sandwiches.
+On the table was a huge haunch of cooked ham, several loaves of crusty bread, butter, pickles, mustard, cheeses, dried apricots, dates, etc.

 This was followed by fruit salad and cream, and the birthday cake.
 It was a lovely, simple meal and a really good night.